jflamy/owlcms4/docs/Categories.md

 ## Notes for Masters Age Groups

 The default list contains non-standard age groups.
-Some federations accept 30-34 year-olds in their master meets.
-Simply leave them unselected.
+Some federations accept 30-34 year-olds in their Masters meets.
+If you don't want these age groups, simply leave them unselected.
 Similarly, some federations have gender-equality rules and include the same age groups for women as for men.
-Simply select whether W70 means 70-74 and if W75 means 75 and above.
+The default list allows you to select a W70 for 70-74 and a W75 group if you so desire..

-Finally, including Masters age groups does not automatically activate the Masters rules for 15/10kg -- this needs to be done on the `Competition Information` page.
+The applicability of the 15/10kg rule (as opposed to the 20kg rule) is based on the category in which the athlete is registered.

 ## Changing the Default Age Group Definitions